 Funded by the European Union, Divercities was a major research project interested in how to create social cohesion, social mobility, and economic performance in today’s hyper-diversified cities.
 Undertaken in 14 countries by 17 partners, research centred on deprived neighbourhoods in 14 cities and looked at how immigration, socio-economic inequalitity, spatial segregation and a diversity of identities and lifestyles create challenges for urban policymakers and institutions.

 I worked for Utrecht University, the lead partner, and oversaw communications for the project.

 Governing Urban Diversity Conference

-Staged at the end of research project, the conference brought together an international audience to highlight the findings.
-The event was staged over three days and included keynote addresses, workshops, field trips and a mini Diversity Festival showcasing talent from Rotterdam’s diverse south.
+The research concluded with this conference that brought together an international audience to present and discuss the findings.
+It took place over three days and featured keynote addresses, workshops, field trips and a mini Diversity Festival showcasing various initiatives from Rotterdam’s diverse south.

 A video was commissioned to document the Governing Urban Diversity conference and to summarise the research in an engaging way.
 I worked with the videographers to interview researchers, coordinate the shooting and to finalise the edit.

 I redeveloped the Divercities website as the project grew.
 I designed a new interface, created in-depth case study pages for each city, and added a blog to communicate findings.
 Researcher profiles were included, a comprehensive section for publications, and a subsite for the conference.
 The site was built using WordPress and included a intranet used to manage EU deliverables, drafts and reports.